KimYaroslav/rsschool-cv/cv.md

 - Since childhood I was interested in electronics, in particular computers, so I am a confident PC user.
 Recently I got interested in Frontend-development, because I can immediately see the result of my efforts.
 I have no coding experience, but I have a great desire to learn new profession.
 While working in commerce I have gained experience in teamwork and conflict resolution.
 From personal qualities I would like to note attention to detail, the ability to listen and a love of order.

 - MAR 04 2023 I successfully completed the course "JS / FE Pre-School 2022Q4" ([certificate](https://app.rs.school/certificate/2ojen9fs))
-- MAR 05 2023 I started studying the course "JavaScript/Front-end 2023Q1"
+- MAR 05 2023 I started studying the course "JavaScript/Front-end 2023Q1", but didn’t finish it due to family reasons.
+- NOV 05 2023 I started studying the course "JavaScript/Front-end 2023Q4".
 ***
 ### Skills and Proficiency:
 - Basic HTML and CSS